-- 1) The Institue of Chartered Accountants of India introduced Accounting Standard 22 ('AS22'), on Accounting for taxes on income, with effect from 1st April 2001.
-This accounting standard has been adopted by the Bank from the year ended 31 March 2002.
-In line with the transitional provision of AS22, the deferred tax impact of timing differences upto 31 March 2001 of Rs.
-11.15 crores were adjusted into the opening reserves and the deferred tax impact of the timing differences arising subsequent to 31 March 2001 of Rs.
-9.50 crores were adjusted in the Profit & Loss Account of the Bank for the year ended 31 March 2002. - 2) Investments sold on repurchase basis (repos) were not included for valuation purposes wherever the repos were outstanding on the balance sheet date.
-During the year ended 31 March 2002, the Bank revised its policy to include such investments for valuation purpose.
-This change has no effect on the profits of the year. - 3) In line with the clarifications issued by RBI, the Bank has not accounted for any appreciation resulting form valuation of its investments in the 'Held for Trading' category of investments, which were hitherto recognized in the Profit & Loss account for the year ended 31 March 2002.
+- 1) In line with the clarifications issued by RBI, the Bank has not accounted for any appreciation resulting form valuation of its investments in the 'Held for Trading' category of investments, which were hitherto recognized in the Profit & Loss account for the year ended 31 March 2002.
 This change in accounting policy has not been retrospectively made.
 Accordingly no such appreciation has been recongized by the Bank in subsequent periods after 31 March 2002.
-The effect of change in the valuation policy cannot be ascertained. - 4) From 1st April 2002, recognition of fees, commission and exchange income is made on receipt basis, except in cases where income is greater than 1% of the total income of the Bank, where the income is recognized on gross basis or 1% of the net profit before taxes, if the income is recokned net of cost.
+The effect of change in the valuation policy cannot be ascertained. - 2) From 1st April 2002, recognition of fees, commission and exchange income is made on receipt basis, except in cases where income is greater than 1% of the total income of the Bank, where the income is recognized on gross basis or 1% of the net profit before taxes, if the income is recokned net of cost.
 Further, with effect from 1st April 2005, the Bank has changed this accounting policy and has started recognizing all fee income on accrual basis.
 This has resulted in increase in other income by Rs.
-6.74 crores.
-This change has not been applied retrospectively in the summary statements. - 5) With effect from 1st April 2003, the Bank has adopted the 90 day norm (as prescribed by the Reserve Bank of India) for classifying advances as Non-Performing Assets, as compared to the 180 day norm used in the prior years.
-This change has not been applied retrospectively to the prior years. - 6) Effective from 1st April 2003, in the case of retail advances, provisions are made upon reaching specified stages of delinquency (90 days or more of delinquency) under each type of loan, which is more conservative than the RBI prudential norms on provisiong and used in the earlier years.
+6.74 crores for the year ended March 31, 2006.
+These changes have not been applied retrospectively in the summary statements. - 3) With effect from 1st April 2003, the Bank has adopted the 90 day norm (as prescribed by the Reserve Bank of India) for classifying advances as Non-Performing Assets, as compared to the 180 day norm used in the prior years.
+This change has not been applied retrospectively to the prior years - 4) Effective from 1st April 2003, in the case of retail advances, provisions are made upon reaching specified stages of delinquency (90 days or more of delinquency) under each type of loan, which is more conservative than the RBI prudential norms on provisiong and used in the earlier years.
 As a result of this change, the Bank has made additional provisions amounting to Rs.
 5.32 crores during the year ended 31 March 2004.
 This change has not been applied retrospectively to the prior years.